-- 5.6 No new borrowing has taken place during the first quarter of 2015/16.
+5.7 No new borrowing has taken place during 2015/16.
 The Council's Capital Financing Requirement (CFR) as at 31st March 2015 was £177 million with a projected total of £219 million by the end of 2015/16 based on the capital programme approved at February 2015 Council.
-This represents the Council's underlying need to borrow to finance capital expenditure, and demonstrates that the borrowing taken to date relates to funding historical capital spend. - 5.7 Following Local Government Reorganisation in 1996, Avon County Council's residual debt is administered by Bristol City Council.
+This represents the Council's underlying need to borrow to finance capital expenditure, and demonstrates that the borrowing taken to date relates to funding historical capital spend.

+- 5.8 Following Local Government Reorganisation in 1996, Avon County Council's residual debt is administered by Bristol City Council.
 All successor Unitary Authorities make an annual contribution to principal and interest repayment, for which there is a provision in the Council's revenue budget.
 The amount of residual debt outstanding as at 31st March 2015 apportioned to Bath & North East Somerset Council is £13.95m.
-Since this borrowing is managed by Bristol City Council and treated in the Council's Statement of Accounts as a deferred liability, it is not included in the borrowing figures referred to in paragraph 5.6.

-5.8 The borrowing portfolio as at 30th June 2015 is shown in Appendix 4.
+Since this borrowing is managed by Bristol City Council and treated in the Council's Statement of Accounts as a deferred liability, it is not included in the borrowing figures referred to in paragraph 5.6. - 5.9 The borrowing portfolio as at 30th September 2015 is shown in Appendix 4.